 - Fresh Lemon: This may be a no-brainer, but freshly squeezed lemon is non-negotiable!

-- Make dressing: Whisk olive oil, lemon juice, lemon zest, Pecorino, and black pepper in a large bowl.
+Step 1: Whisk together the dressing ingredients (olive oil, lemon juice, lemon zest, Pecorino, and pepper) in a small bowl.
+Set aside.

 Pro Tips